 Whether you’ve visited the country previously, or just seen it on TV, you’ve fallen in love with the idea of living there.
 Before you pack up your luggage, it’s a good idea to take the time to properly research your options before moving abroad.

 Research the country thoroughly

 If you are thinking of moving abroad alone, make sure you thoroughly research the new country.
 This doesn’t just mean how much a cup of coffee will cost, but also the health and safety aspects.
 Thanks to the Internet, there is a wealth of resources available online that you can check, starting with Expatica – that’s what we do!
 Our country sites are ripe with invaluable information to help you before and after your move.
-World Data also provides a good idea of what you should expect to be earning, as well as the cost of living.
+Numbeo also provides a good idea of what you should expect the cost of living to be.
 Women emigrating alone should also research the general safety level and gender equality in said country.